paulmillr/noble-hashes/README.md

 Noble is production-ready.

-The library will be audited by an independent security firm in the next few months.
+1. The library has been audited by an independent security firm cure53: [PDF](https://cure53.de/pentest-report_hashing-libs.pdf).
+The audit has been funded by Ethereum Foundation with help of [Nomic Labs](https://nomiclabs.io).

-The library has been fuzzed by [Guido Vranken's cryptofuzz](https://github.com/guidovranken/cryptofuzz).
+2. The library has been fuzzed by [Guido Vranken's cryptofuzz](https://github.com/guidovranken/cryptofuzz).
 You can run the fuzzer by yourself to check it.

-A note on [timing attacks](https://en.wikipedia.org/wiki/Timing_attack): _JIT-compiler_ and _Garbage Collector_ make "constant time" extremely hard to achieve in a scripting language.
+3. [Timing attack](https://en.wikipedia.org/wiki/Timing_attack) considerations: _JIT-compiler_ and _Garbage Collector_ make "constant time" extremely hard to achieve in a scripting language.
 Which means _any other JS library can't have constant-timeness_.
 Even statically typed Rust, a language without GC, [makes it harder to achieve constant-time](https://www.chosenplaintext.ca/open-source/rust-timing-shield/security) for some cases.
 If your goal is absolute security, don't use any JS lib — including bindings to native ones.
 Use low-level libraries & languages.
 Nonetheless we're targetting algorithmic constant time.
+4. Memory dump considerations: the library shares state buffers between hash function calls.
+The buffers are zeroed-out after each call.
+However, if an attacker can read application memory, you are doomed in any case:
+    - At some point, input will be a string and strings are immutable in JS: there is no way to overwrite them with zeros.
+For example: deriving key from `scrypt(password, salt)` where password and salt are strings
+    - Input from a file will stay in file buffers
+    - Input / output will be re-used multiple times in application which means it could stay in memory
+    - `await anything()` will always write all internal variables (including numbers) to memory.
+With async functions / Promises there are no guarantees when the code chunk would be executed.
+Which means attacker can have plenty of time to read data from memory
+    - There is no way to guarantee anything about zeroing sensitive data without complex tests-suite which will dump process memory and verify that there is no sensitive data left.
+For JS it means testing all browsers (incl. mobile), which is complex.
+And of course it will be useless without using the same test-suite in the actual application that consumes the library

 We consider infrastructure attacks like rogue NPM modules very important; that's why it's crucial to minimize the amount of 3rd-party dependencies & native bindings.
-If your app uses 500 dependencies, any dep could get hacked and you'll be downloading rootkits with every `npm install`.
+If your app uses 500 dependencies, any dep could get hacked and you'll be downloading malware with every `npm install`.
 Our goal is to minimize this attack vector.

 ## Speed